fenago/learn-java-12-programming/lab_guide/Lab_14.md

 JavaScript, Groovy, Ruby, Scala, Kotlin, and Ceylon.
 It supports an asynchronous programming model and a distributed event bus that reaches into in-browser JavaScript, thus allowing the creation of real-time web applications.
-However, because of the focus of this book, we are going to use Java only.
+However, because of the focus of this course, we are going to use Java only.

 Vert.x API has two source trees: the first starts with